 Making healthy food choices can be challenging — particularly for seniors with diabetic restrictions — but it’s a critical part of managing diabetes without health complications.
 Simply by controlling portion size, eating right and sticking to regular mealtimes, it’s possible to help keep blood sugar and body weight within the target range.
 That’s the core of a diabetes diet.

-A good diabetes diet, according to A Place for Mom Nutrition experts, is naturally rich in nutrients and low in fat and calories, with an emphasis on fruits, vegetables and whole grains.
-But what does that mean for your shopping list?
+A diabetes diet, according to A Place for Mom Senior Nutrition experts, is also naturally rich in nutrients and low in calories and fat, with an emphasis on fruits, vegetables and whole grains.

-Foods Diabetics Should Avoid
+Foods That Diabetics Should Avoid

 Foods That Belong on Every Diabetic’s Shopping List

 Here’s a sampling of foods to fill your shopping cart:

-- Fruits and Vegetables: pick a variety — the CDC recommends dark green veggies such as broccoli and spinach, orange veggies like carrots and sweet potatoes, and plenty of beans and peas.
+- Fruits and vegetables: Pick a variety — the CDC recommends dark green veggies such as broccoli and spinach, orange veggies like carrots and sweet potatoes, and plenty of beans and peas

-Even More Resources for Healthy Eating
+Resources for Healthy Eating

-- The Mayo Clinic has a wealth of information on diabetic health and nutrition, including what to eat and what not to eat, with some sample suggested meals.
+- The Mayo Clinic also has a wealth of information on diabetic health and nutrition, including what to eat and what not to eat, with some sample suggested meals.

 Incoming search terms: